Monkeypox

 Avoid contact with bedding and other materials contaminated with the virus

-Do not sharing eating utensils, cups, or food with a person with monkeypox
+Do not sharing eating utensils, cups, or food with a person with mpox

 Wash your hands with soap and water